marekbemjr/Bellabeat-Fitness-Data-Analysis-Google-Data/README.md

 Positive correlation between calories burned and total distance/total active hours.
 The relationship between sedentary hours and calories burned after 17 hours the values drop, which may indicate fatigue and too much sedentary work.

-## Next I would like to check relationship between weight & physical activity, where after we infer that users weighing around 60kg & 85kg are the most active.
-## To do that I marge to dataframes and switch visualization to Tableau
+### Next I would like to check relationship between weight & physical activity, where after we infer that users weighing around 60kg & 85kg are the most active.
+To do that I marged two dataframes.

-MERGE the tables so we can carry out plotting.
+_MERGE the tables so we can carry out plotting._

 ```
 weight_merge <- merge(daily_activity, weight, by=c('id'))
 ```

+### Analize and share visualization in Tableau